Evolution loop

 - Auto-apply.
 The contract is explicit: every proposal lands in a markdown file, you decide.
 No

-oe evolve --applyflag in V1. - Reach across runs.
-Each
+oe evolve --applyflag in V1. - Auto-discover runs.
+It analyzes the runs you name — a single

 - Edit prompts.
 The advisor doesn't propose changing the body of a